konsumer/emitonoff/README.md

 ## browser support

 I haven't done too much browser-testing, but it should work on any browser that can `Array.slice` (all of them in the last 15 years.)
-If you need it to work on a browser, file a bug and I will add support (or tell you t find a `Array.slice` polyfill.)
+If you need it to work on a particular old browser, file a bug and I will add support (or tell you t find a `Array.slice` polyfill.)

 It works in IE5.5.